 Uhl also served as a volunteer assistant coach with the Generals in the spring of 2004 and for the 2006-07 school year before taking over as the head track & field and cross country coach at College Misericordia from 2004-06.
 There he coached one NCAA All-American, two NCAA qualifiers, 40 all-conference student-athletes, five conference champions and guided athletes to 39 school records.
 He was named the 2004 and 2005 Pennsylvania Athletic Conference Cross Country Coach of the Year.

 Before his first stint with the Generals in the spring of 2004, Uhl served as a graduate assistant track & field coach at Frostburg State (Md.), earning a master of science degree in human performance.
 While at Frostburg, Uhl was responsible for the development of the men’s and women’s jumpers and assisting with the sprinters.
 In two seasons, he had an ECAC champion and a jumper provisionally qualify for NCAA’s.
 In all, he coached student-athletes to six All-ECAC awards and 10 All-Mason Dixon Conference awards.

 Uhl is a 2001 graduate of Slippery Rock University, where he earned a bachelor of science degree in exercise science.
 While at SRU, Uhl was a school record holder and provisional national qualifier in the triple jump.
 He was an eight-time all-conference student-athlete, two-time conference champion and was named athlete of the year his senior season.

 Uhl is a Certified Jumps Specialist through the United States Track and Field Cross Country Coaches Association (USTFCCCA).
-He also holds USATF Level II certification in the Jumps and is a Certified Strength and Conditioning Specialist through the National Strength and Conditioning Association.
+He also holds USATF Level II certification in the Jumps.
+He is also a part of the FCA (Fellowship of Christian Athletes) group at W&L.